Skip to content

 • Collaboration Between Parents: Joint physical custody demands frequent communication regarding day-to-day activities.
 In contrast, joint legal custody requires consensus on significant life choices.

-Navigating Child Custody in Georgia with Vayman and Teitelbaum
+Navigating Child Custody in Atlanta, Georgia with Vayman and Teitelbaum

 Divorce is undeniably challenging, but understanding the intricacies of child custody can make the path clearer.
 Here are some ways our family law attorneys can assist: